mauricionr/docker-node-postgres-connect/Readme.md

 (your container ID's will differ)

-Your app will likely be running at http://192.168.99.100:8080/, if not, use kitematic or `docker-machine ip [machine-name]` to find your machine's ip
+Your app will likely be running at http://192.168.99.100:8080/, if not, use kitematic or `docker-machine ip [machine-name]` to find your machine's ip.
+It might also simply be running at http://localhost:8080.

 To stop the app: